-Since the June 2023 Status Report Meeting, UNK has been working to bring structures within the Natural Farm Research and Training Center into compliance with applicable County laws.
-Most recently, UNK submitted an application to the County for an electrical permit, which was accompanied by a full set of electrical plans produced by a Hawaii-licensed electrical engineer.
-Additionally, the two temporary tents have been fully removed.
-UNK will continue to work to obtain all necessary permits and will remove any structures for which permits are not available.
+Since the June 2023 Status Report Meeting, UNK has been working to bring structures within the Sustainable Technology and Research Center into compliance with applicable County laws, and we believe that we are in compliance with such applicable County laws.
+In August 2023, UNK submitted an application to the County for an electrical permit, which was accompanied by a full set of electrical plans produced by a Hawai'i-licensed electrical engineer.
+UNK received the County electrical permit in September 2023 and believes it has completed the electrical work per the submitted electrical plans.
+UNK is in the process of preparing for the final electrical inspection.